- General Information

 - ADOPTION THROUGH A HUMANE SOCIETY OR SHELTER: A dog that appeared healthy or had a minor illness/injury has been adopted from a shelter and, after adoption, it becomes apparent that the dog’s condition was serious.

 - PLACEMENTS THROUGH A RESCUE ORGANIZATION: An ill or injured dog has been taken in by an established rescue organization.
 A permanent home is found for the dog during the funding application process, or a home is found before the organization had an opportunity to start the funding application process.
 The assumption here will be that, in the absence of an adoptive home, the case would have met all CorgiAid funding guidelines, and that the adoption would have been seriously jeopardized if the assistance were not available.

 In the case of an adopted dog, CorgiAid will not consider funding requests for routine, non-emergency care, such as spay/neuter, microchipping, flea/heartworm prevention, vaccinations, routine worming, etc.

-An examination by a veterinarian must take place within two weeks of adoption, and the illness, injury, or condition must be diagnosed at that time.
+An examination by a veterinarian must take place within a short time after adoption, and the illness, injury, or condition must be diagnosed at that time.
+CorgiAid must be notified very soon after the original diagnosis of a problem if we are to be able to consider helping with that problem.
 As always, CorgiAid must have a clear indication from the treating veterinarian that the dog has a reasonable chance to have a good quality of life if treated.

 To be eligible to benefit from a grant, the dog must be a Cardigan Welsh corgi, Pembroke Welsh corgi, or corgi mix either of known parentage, or resembling a corgi closely enough that the Grant Committee is reasonably certain the dog is a corgi mix.
 Applicants must provide a picture of the dog to enable the committee to verify eligibility.